struct/Nerve/README.markdown

 ## Features

-    - Cross platform (see above)
+    - Cross platform
     - Easy configuration files you can write by hand or generate using our tools
     - Run Ruby scripts with full access to the debugger when breakpoints are hit
     - Run Ruby scripts when specific debugging events occur
-    - Extend Nerve through handlers.rb or output.rb with minimal code
+    - Extend Nerve through handlers.rb or output.rb with minimal code changes
-    - Nerve comes with a few example brekapoint scripts such as hooking RtlAllocateHeap/malloc
+    - Nerve comes with a few example breakpoint scripts such as hooking RtlAllocateHeap/malloc

 ## Todo

 	Nerve is a simple tool, but we plan to grow it with optional add ons:

-    - A waiting mode that runs and polls for new processes matching the target
+    - A waiting mode that runs and polls for new processes matching a target process description
     - Lots of helper scripts for breakpoints such as heap inspection, in memory fuzzing, SSL reads etc...
     - Helper methods and better named instance variables for making breakpoint scripts easier to write
     - Better output such as graphviz, statistics, function arguments etc...